MegretMendez/VivaMexicoOficial/README.md

 4.3 Creating an opening in the front of our Hut

 ![ModifyHut2](https://github.com/MegretMendez/VivaMexicoOficial/assets/142510070/4ff6e888-7bf2-4dcd-9dfe-8fc120ae0513)
 Description: Select the four squares in the front face of the cube and select "Extrude Faces" in the ProBuilder Window.
-After selecting "Extrude Faces", use the Move tool to push inward those four select squares, creating and entrance in our huts.
+After selecting "Extrude Faces", use the Move tool to push inward those four selected squares, creating and entrance in our huts.